HAS-Tools-2023/Course-Materials23/Assignments/Week1_Section0.1_GitHub.md

 - Look at the streamflow values and decide what your forecasted flows will be (remember no math is expected here, the idea here is just to take a look at the historical flow and use your own judgement to make a forecast).
 You need to make two forecasts all of which should be expressed as average daily flow in cfs (1) flow next week, (2) flow two weeks from now.

 ### 3. Submit your first forecast to the competition
+- [This video](https://youtu.be/wyl1HnnPAwY) provides a walk through of pushing to a repo.
 - Clone the main class Forecasting repo from our course organization website [GitHub](https://github.com/HAS-Tools-2023) (see instructions above and remember **DO NOT clone it inside another repo** just clone it into the directory for this class next to your others)
 - Open the repo in GitKraken.
 To avoid conflicts make sure your local repo is up to date before you submit your forecast.
 You can do by pushing `pull` button on GitKraken.
 - Find the csv with your last name in the *forecast_entries* folder and enter your forecasts.
 Enter your forecasts on the row for foercast #1.
 A few notes: